Trogir, Croatia: Travel Guide & Things to Do!

 Trogir Cathedral (St. Laurentius)

 One of the main attractions of Trogir is the Cathedral of St. Lawrence.
-This church was built around 370 years ago, between the 13th and 16th century, right on the spot where the temple of the goddess Hera used to be.
-Today it is considered the most important building in the old town and is, thus, part of any city tour.
+It is on the list of UNESCO World Heritage Sites and is a must-see on any trip.
+This place of worship was built around 370 years ago, between the 13th and 16th centuries, on the site where the temple of the goddess Hera once stood.
+Today, it is considered the most important building in the old town and is a must-see on every tour of the city.
+The view of Trogir from the 47-metre-high bell tower is also impressive and a real insider tip.
+The view over the roofs of the old town is a real highlight.

 Trogir Old Town & Alleys

-On a walk through the medieval cobblestone streets, you will discover most of the attractions and the hidden places of the city as you pass.
-It’s best to let yourself go and experience the old town on your own.
-Shops and boutiques are lined up in the narrow streets, and there are many lovely restaurants and cozy cafés on the pretty little squares.
+The charming alleys in the historic old town of Trogir are a real gem of the coastal town.
+On a stroll through the medieval cobblestone alleyways, you can discover most of the attractions and hidden places in the city as you pass by.
+One of the best things to do in Trogir is to let yourself drift and experience the old town on your own.
+The narrow alleyways are lined with stores and boutiques, and the pretty little squares are home to delicious restaurants and cozy cafés.

 Kamerlengo Fortress & Sveti Marko Tower

-One of the most beautiful places to visit in Trogir is definitely the Kamerlengo fortress with the imposing Sveti Marko Tower.
-This 15th century castle is located at the end of the waterfront and can be visited during daytime.
-Climb up the stairs and enjoy the breathtaking view from the high wall of the waterfront and the old town of Trogir.
-In summer, open-air events take place here in the courtyard of the Kamerlengo Fortress.
+One of the best things to do in Trogir is undoubtedly a visit to the Kamerlengo Fortress with the imposing Sveti Marko tower.
+It was built in the 15th century during the Venetian Republic and is now considered one of the best attractions in the historic center.
+This 15th century castle complex is located at the end of the waterfront promenade and can also be visited from the inside during the day.
+The gigantic view from the high wall over the promenade and the old town is particularly beautiful.
+In summer, the inner courtyard of the Kamerlengo Fortress is also a regular venue for events and open-air performances.

 Trogir Fresh-Food Market

-The Trogir Market is located in front of the old town, right next to the large parking lots, and is a popular spot for both locals and tourists.
-There is a large selection of fresh fruits and vegetables, but also specialties such as regional oils, honey, dried herbs, liqueurs and other traditional Croatian delicacies can be purchased here.
+Visiting the Trogir market is one of the most unique things to do in Trogir.
+It is located directly in front of the old town, right next to the large parking lots, and is a popular meeting place for both locals and tourists.
+Here you will find a wide selection of fresh fruit and vegetables, as well as specialties such as regional oils, honey, dried herbs, liqueurs and other traditional Croatian delicacies.
+There is also a fish market in the area.
+The cafés by the river are also really cool and perfect for a sightseeing break.

-The best resorts and the most beautiful beaches in Trogir are on Ciovo Island, as well as in Seget Vranjica and the village of Seget Donji.
+The best vacation spots and the most beautiful beaches in Trogir are located around the coastal town.
+The wonderful Ciovo Island, the picturesque resort of Seget Vranjica and the charming fishing village of Seget Donji are particularly popular, especially if you want to combine sightseeing in Trogir with a beach vacation.
 The largest and most popular seaside resort is definitely Okrug Gornji on the island of Ciovo.
-Many spend their summer vacation there and then, thanks to the optimal location, explore the beautiful old town of Trogir by taxi boat, which runs regularly between the resorts and the center.
+Many spend their summer vacation there and, thanks to its ideal location, explore the beautiful old town of Trogir on foot, by car or by taxi boat.
+The latter runs regularly between the resorts and the center.

 Especially in the old town of Trogir there are some really fantastic accommodations.
 From simple backpacker hostel to posh heritage hotel, everything can be found here.
 Perfect if you want to experience a few days in the historic city center.
 If you would like to have a swim, take a taxi boat and visit the most beautiful beaches around Trogir.
 We have summarized the best tips for the greatest places to stay in Trogir old town…It’s worth a look!